 Finally I knew I had to make the leap from the security of a full-time Air Force job to the unknown of acting.
 I ended up at Marymount Manhattan College in New York City and stumbled into a few other veterans-turned-actors there who founded Society of Artistic Veterans and they very graciously included me in the new non-profit.
 Networking led me to becoming the Director of Community Outreach for NYC Veterans Alliance and program manager of OurVeterans.nyc, a calendar chock-full of events for veterans in the NYC metro area.

-I'm a homeowner with a boyfriend named Dan, a cat named Milly, and a dog named Sawyer and I love being able to commute back and forth to the city and look for other performance opportunities in the area!
+I'm a NJ homeowner with a fiancee named Dan, a cat named Milly, and a dog named Sawyer.
+I've completed my time with the Alliance and I'm focusing on pursuing acting and video editing.
+I love being able to commute back and forth to the city and look for opportunities in both areas!